simoniz0r/Discord-Linux-Client-Issues/README.md

 ### libatomic1/libatomic

-If a red banner shows in the Discord client on Linux saying that the install is corrupt, this is almost always caused by the user missing `libatomic1/libatomic`.
+If a red banner shows at the top of the Discord client on Linux saying that the install is corrupt, this is almost always caused by the user missing `libatomic1/libatomic`.
 Some users have also reported that voice chat does not work properly without `libatomic1/libatomic` installed.

 Steps to solve this issue: